blabel/blabel.github.io/index.md

 ## Reproducing results

 Please see [here](http://aidanhogan.com/skolem/) for a static version of the code used for the paper above, as well as a pointer to the graphs used and instructions on how experiments can be reproduced.
+If you are looking for reproducibility details for the extended journal paper under review, please see [here](http://aidanhogan.com/blabel/index.html).

-Some of these graphs were taken from a [standard graph isomorphism benchmark](http://www.tcs.hut.fi/Software/bliss/benchmarks/index.shtml) and converted to RDF.
+Some of the graphs used in the above experiments were taken from a [standard graph isomorphism benchmark for "Bliss"](http://www.tcs.hut.fi/Software/bliss/benchmarks/index.shtml) and converted to RDF.
 We also used [BTC 14](http://km.aifb.kit.edu/projects/btc-2014/) for testing.

 ## Happy blabelling